quixio/quix-streams/docs/processing.md

 **Example**:

-Imagine we process the temperature readings, and we are only interested in numbers higher than a certain threshold.
+Imagine you process the temperature readings, and you are only interested in numbers higher than a certain threshold.

 Here is how to filter these values with DataFrame API: